PhantomChain/docs/docs/guides/explorer.md

 ## 7. Security

-If you discover a security vulnerability within this package, please send an e-mail to security@ark.io.
+If you discover a security vulnerability within this package, please send an e-mail to security@phantom.org.
 All security vulnerabilities will be promptly addressed.

 ## 8. Contributing

 * If you find any bugs, submit an [issue](../../issues) or open a [pull-request](../../pulls), helping us catch and fix them.
-* Engage with other users and developers on [ARK Slack](https://phantom.org/slack/).
+* Engage with other users and developers on [PHANTOM Slack](https://phantom.org/slack/).

 ## 9. Credits